coldshrine/study-notes/talks/grinding-the-monolith.md

 ## Microservices

 The key issue is around **safety** for different teams to operate independently.
 Issues from other teams should affect yours.
 Without this, you'll start adding checks, reviews, etc. "The Fear Cycle".

+Safety failure in Monoliths

+* Bad code has an unlimited span of effect (SQL leak will affect all code)
+* Modifying shared code will affect other teams
+* Semantic coupling, different concepts mixed under the same name.
+What works for one context, may not work for the other